nisargjoshi10/dockstring/README.md

    If 99%+ of scores match then it is probably ok to use dockstring in the benchmarks, but there will of course be some error and this should be noted.

-If this method of installation does not work for you, please raise a github issue and we will try to help.

 ## Tutorials